CsabaDanielFarkas/reddit-sentiment-sarcasm-analysis/README.md

     <img width="50%" src="https://github.com/CsabaDanielFarkas/reddit-sentiment-sarcasm-analysis/blob/main/Images/AbortionBan.png">
 </p>

 By both cases, Flair does a great job, the sentiment analysis almost makes no changes.
 When Flair reads posts with mostly 50/50, that's when the sarcasm detector shines the most.
+It almost always pushes the stats towards the right answer!
 It is still up to the user to analyze the findings themselves, since the human language really is cryptic.